Gee19/vim-pqf/README.md

-# Pretty quickfix windows for vim
+# Pretty quickfix for vim

 vim-pqf makes your quickfix and location list windows look nicer, thanks to a combination of a custom `quickfixtextfunc` function and custom syntax rules for quickfix/location list buffers.

+The goal of this fork is to improve upon [prettier_qf](https://github.com/xuanduc987/prettier_qf) while remaining compatible with vim8 & neovim.

 ## Features

-- Better highlights for line and column numbers
+* Better highlights for line and column numbers
-- Item types use the same signs as vim's diagnostic signs
+* Highlights for the item type (error, warning, etc)
-- Entries are left-aligned so they always start at the same column
+* Entries are left-aligned so they always start at the same column

 ## Installation